 While conversion tools are helpful, memorizing key conversion factors can save you time and effort in many situations.
 Knowing that there are 128 fluid ounces in a gallon, 32 fluid ounces in a quart, 16 fluid ounces in a pint, and 8 fluid ounces in a cup can make quick calculations much easier.

-For instance, if you're in the middle of cooking and need to add half a gallon of broth, you can quickly calculate that you need 64 fluid ounces (128 / 2 = 64) without having to reach for a calculator or conversion tool.
+Here's a good example: if you're in the middle of cooking and need to add half a gallon of broth, you can quickly calculate that you need 64 fluid ounces (128 / 2 = 64) without having to reach for a calculator or conversion tool.

 Use Standard Measuring Tools

-For example, if a recipe calls for 2 fluid ounces of vanilla extract, use a standard measuring spoon to ensure you're adding the correct amount.
+Here's one way to look at it: if a recipe calls for 2 fluid ounces of vanilla extract, use a standard measuring spoon to ensure you're adding the correct amount.
 Avoid estimating or using a regular tablespoon, as it may not provide the accurate measurement needed for the recipe to turn out correctly.

 Double-Check Your Calculations